k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

     - add "ref_" as a prefix to the name of the table

-  - Add the Reference Table to the Customer LU schema
+  - Attach the Reference Table to the Customer LU schema

   - Deploy both reference table and LU